 In 1996 I trained in Kampo medicine with Gretchen de Soriano who completed a 7 year apprenticeship with a renown Japanese master at the Kitasato Institute.

-Having seen Stephen Birch demonstrate non insertion needling fairly soon after qualifying at a professional conference where he was a keynote speaker, I was one of the first in Europe to train in Toyohari, with Stephen Birch and Junko Ida – in Amsterdam and Tokyo.
+Having seen Stephen Birch demonstrate non insertion needling fairly soon after qualifying at a professional conference where he was a keynote speaker, I was one of the first in Europe to sign up to train in Toyohari, with Stephen and his wife, Junko Ida – in Amsterdam and Tokyo.
 I love the gentle approaches of Japanese acupuncture, and with these methods I feel I get the most sense of what is going on in the meridians and channels, as they are very direct and hands on.

 Craniosacral Therapy, which I trained in at the Craniosacral Therapy Education Trust, came later.
 I qualified in 2013.
-I find it to be a wonderful approach enabling clients to feel their system is being truly heard at a deep level.
+I find it to be a beautiful form of healing, enabling clients to feel their system is being truly heard at a deep level.
 The work is relational and it is done in states of stillness and calm.

 Learning about research

 In 2003 I moved to York to undertake a PhD researching acupuncture for depression, which was funded by the National Institute for Health Research.
-My motivation to learn about research came from a deep desire to help make acupuncture more accessible to those that cannot easily afford it.
-My research was in the field of depression – I see so many people given antidepressants who then seem to be unable to easily come off them.
-Whilst they are found helpful in some cases many seem to find they are only partially effective.
-Learning about other ways to help support mood and emotional health seemed to be a global priority.
+My motivation to learn about research came from a strong desire to help make acupuncture more accessible to those that cannot easily afford it.
+I see so many people given antidepressants.
+Whilst they are found extremely helpful in some cases many seem to find they are only partially effective.
+Learning about other ways to help support mood and emotional health seemed to me to be a global priority.

 Clinical work and supervision